-- Hover over the map and click on the Zoom and resize button at the top right corner.
+- Hover over the map and click on the Zoom and resize button in the top right corner.

-- Click on + and - at the top left corner of the map to zoom in and out.
+- Click on + and - in the top left corner of the map to zoom in and out.

 - Click on the map and drag the mouse pointer to adjust the visible area of the map.

-- To save the zoom level, click Apply at the top right corner of the map.
+- To save the zoom level, click Apply in the top right corner of the map.